SameetAsadullah/Distributed-Password-Cracker-Using-MPI-and-OpenMP/README.md

     mpic++ -fopenmp main.cpp -lcrypt -o main
     ```

-3) Create a file named as `machinefile` in your current working directory.
+3) Create a file named as `machinefile` in your current working directory:
     ```
     touch machinefile
     ```